linnykoleh/Spring/Notes.md

     - Application customization for different markets, customers
 - One or more beans can be configured to be registered when one or more profiles are active using the `@Profile` annotation.
 - The beans in the below configuration class will be registered if the “dev” or “qa” profile is active.
+- Beans with no profile is available in all profiles

 ```java
 @Profile({"dev", "qa"})